momacs/localedb/README.md

 - **Medical countermeasures** (**MCMs**; e.g., vaccine availability, efficacy, and allocation strategies)
 - **Population** (e.g., households, their incomes, age of people, etc.)
-- **Geographic and cartographic** (e.g., area of land, population density) -​ **Mobility** (mobile-phone based): measures of the number of trips individuals take -​ **Air Traffic**: number of passengers landing in US cities; includes origin and destination
+- **Geographic and cartographic** (e.g., area of land, population density)
 - **Health factors and outcomes** (e.g., diet, exercise, access to care, etc.)
+- **Mobility** (e.g., number of trips taken by individuals based on mobile-phone data)
+- **Air Traffic** (e.g., number of passengers landing in US cities; includes origin and destination)
 - **Local events** (e.g., dates and sizes of mass protests)
-- **Meteorological**
+- **Meteorological** (e.g., monthly temperature and precipitation)

-All that data will be stratified by locale at all available levels of spatial aggregation (e.g., country, state, county, tract, block group, block).
-In terms of temporal resolution, the highest frequency with which processes are sampled/measured will be the goal.
-For example, disease dynamics will be represented as a time series of daily numbers of confirmed cases and deaths, while health factors and outcomes will be encoded with far fewer time steps (probably months).
+All that data is stratified by locale at all available levels of spatial aggregation (e.g., country, state, county, tract, block group, block).
+In terms of temporal resolution, the highest frequency with which processes are sampled/measured is the goal.
+For example, disease dynamics is represented as a time series of daily numbers of confirmed cases and deaths, while health factors and outcomes are encoded with far fewer time steps.

 ## Dependencies: Database Server